isislab-unisa/KGHeartbeat/docs/quality_dimensions/amount_of_data.md

 WHERE { ?s ?p ?o }
 ```

+To quantize the metric, if we can count the number of triples in the KG, we assign 1 to the metric, 0 otherwise.

 #### **Number of properties**
 We can only obtain this type of value by executing a SPARQL query.
 In particular, the number of properties is given to us by this query: